 Findings - 2021 Facilities Assessment Project

 In 2021, the City of Corvallis conducted a Facilities Needs Assessment to study the condition and operational efficiency of its portfolio of public buildings.
-The assessment examined a few areas:
+A total of 17 sites were ranked on a scale of 1 to 5, with 12 of the 17 sites having a ranking below 3.

 - The capacity of the existing facilities